exviva/activemerchant-clickandbuy/README.md

 The `transactionID` identifies the transaction at ClickandBuy, make sure you store it together with your order.
 The `redirectURL` is where you redirect the user so that they can confirm the purchase.

+After a user lands on `success_url`, you can check whether or not the transaction had been confirmed:

+    transaction = gateway.check_status(transaction_id)

+The `transaction` variable is a hash containing the response details, amongst others a `transactionStatus` key.

 ## Running specs

 Copy `spec/support/clickand_buy.yml.example` to `spec/support/clickand_buy.yml`.
 Now run: